pigworker/Bi71/README.md

 # Bi71
 being a bidirectional reformulation of Martin-Löf's 1971 type theory

-The `agda` directory contains the formalisation, using Agda 2.5.2.
+The `agda-v1` directory contains the formalisation, using Agda 2.5.2.

 `Basics` has the definitions of numbers, pairs, equality, etc (fixing notation)